tradenity/camerastore-python-flask-sample/README.md

 This is a demonstration of using Tradenity SDK with Flask to build ecommerce web application

+This sample application is free and opensource, we encourage you to fork it and use it as a base for your future applications.

 To run it on your local machine:

 ## Prerequisites